basmaashouur/full-stack-udacity/project3/README.md

 SELECT log.time::date, log.status
 FROM log;
 ```
-2.Create table oviews and nviews that contains the days date and how many HTTP statue code ok and how many errors in each day.
+2. Create tables oviews and nviews that contains the days date and how many HTTP statue code ok and how many errors in each day.
 ```
 REATE TABLE oviews (
     day date,